Leadership

 Chinatown Tenants Union

-Alina Shen, Lead Chinatown Tenants Union Organizer
+Julie Xu, Lead Chinatown Tenants Union Organizer

 Julie was born in Sichuan Province and grew up in the Midwest.
 She joins CAAAV with experiences in student and labor organizing with nail salon workers, service workers, and massage workers.
 She has her BA from the University of Chicago in History and Ethnic Studies writing her senior thesis on Chicago’s Chinatown in 1850-1930.
 In her work at CAAAV she has seen the power of transformational relationships and is inspired and fueled to build organization and commitment with our people.
 She likes to adventure with her pup Iskra, learn new skills, and spend time with friends.